/>

 Education

-In 2022 I enrolled in the Masters of Science Programme in Genealogical, Palaeographic & Heraldic Studies at the University of Strathclyde, but subsequently decided to transfer to the History of the Family master's degree program at the University of Limerick, where I began my studies in September 2023 and am scheduled to finish in August 2024.
+In 2022 I enrolled in the Masters of Science Programme in Genealogical, Palaeographic & Heraldic Studies at the University of Strathclyde, but subsequently decided to transfer to the History of the Family master's degree program at the University of Limerick, which I completed from September 2023 to August 2024; I graduated with First Class Honours in January 2025.

 Boston area; Massachusetts; New England; England; Scotland